vishakhadhonde9/Linux-Second-half-/Session-18.md

 # telnet-
 Telnet is a network protocol used on the Internet or local area networks to provide a bidirectional interactive text-oriented communication facility using a virtual terminal connection.

-In Linux, the Telnet client can be used to establish a connection to a remote system that supports the Telnet protocol.